heriram/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

 policy that is expressed as a collection of parameters and associated values.
 An ingestion policy dictates the runtime behavior of the feed in response to resource bottlenecks and failures.
-AsterixDB provides a list of policy parameters (Table 1) that help customize the system’s runtime behavior when handling excess records.
+AsterixDB provides a list of policy parameters that help customize the system’s runtime behavior when handling excess records.
 AsterixDB provides a set of built-in policies, each constructed by setting appropriate value(s) for the policy parameter(s) from the table below.

 ####Policy Parameters

 - *excess.records.spill*: Set to true if records that cannot be processed by an operator for lack of resources (referred to as excess records hereafter) should be persisted to the local disk for deferred processing.
 (Default: false)